AnyLog-co/documentation/training/advanced/Network Setup.md

 ```shell
 docker login -u anyloguser -p ${ANYLOG_DOCKER_PASSWORD}
 ```
-2. Deploy the Docker container of AnyLog with no preset configurations.
+2. Deploy the Docker containers for the AnyLog nodes.
 This step is done for **each** AnyLog instance.
     * `NODE_TYPE` represents a unique name for each container, and its corresponding volumes.
 For example, use **master** for the master node container and **operator-1** for an operator node.
     * `LICENSE_KEY` - the AnyLog provided key.